ylvao/mrchem/doc/users/user_inp.rst

 help to increase the number of bank processes from the default value.

 The number of threads to use in OpenMP can be forced using the omp_threads flag.
-For MPI runs, it is strongly advized to leave the default, as the optimal value can be difficult to guess.
+For MPI runs, it is strongly advised to leave the default, as the optimal value can be difficult to guess.
 The environment variable OMP_NUM_THREADS is not used for MPI runs.